, ,

 How much does a Convenia injection cost?

-For example, the Entirely Pets Pharmacy sells a 20 ml bottle Convenia injection for $492, but if you choose the auto-ship option, you will have to pay only $467 and you will be able to save $25.
+For example, the Entirely Pets Pharmacy sells a 20 ml bottle of Convenia for $492, but if you choose the auto-ship option, you will have to pay only $467 and you will be able to save $25.
 This shows us how much a vet has to pay wholesale for their cabinet.

 You might also like our articles about the cost of the Canine Influenza vaccine, Bordetella Vaccine, or deworming.